Preludes is a ground-breaking album that

 for a new generation.

 With Matt Clohesy on bass and Keita Ogawa on percussion, jazz pianist Adam Birnbaum creates fresh and vital arrangements of well-known works by J.S.
 Bach.
-The music manages to be both faithful to Bach’s original compositions while at the same same thoroughly modern and surprising at every turn.
+The music manages to be both faithful to Bach’s original compositions while at the same time thoroughly modern and surprising at every turn.

 We are so pleased to share our third album, Preludes, released on the Chelsea Music Festival Records label on October 13th!